nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Game commands

-Commands that involve adding, deleting or viewing of games in your gitGud game list.
+This section includes commands that help you manage the games you and your friends play, such as adding, deleting or viewing of games in your gitGud game list.

 #### Adding a game: `game --add`